-‘It was Graft’: How the FCC’s CAF II Program Became a Money Sink
+‘It Was Graft’: How the FCC’s CAF II Program Became a Money Sink

 FCC

-‘It was Graft’: How the FCC’s CAF II Program Became a Money Sink
+‘It Was Graft’: How the FCC’s CAF II Program Became a Money Sink

 Of $10 billion spent through 2021, 93 percent of households received only 10 * 1 Mbps service.

-WASHINGTON, November 9, 2023 – In the months Before President Joe Biden signed into law the historic infrastructure law on November 15, 2021, Republicans and Democrats wrangled over how much to spend on broadband.
+WASHINGTON, November 9, 2023 – In the months before President Joe Biden signed into law the historic infrastructure law on November 15, 2021, Republicans and Democrats wrangled over how much to spend on broadband.

 Democratic lawmakers sought $100 billion, while their Republican counterparts countered with $65 billion, saying the former’s proposal was wasteful and excessive.
 The final score was $65 billion, with $42.5 billion of that earmarked for infrastructure in the Broadband Equity, Access and Deployment program, or BEAD.